imagineLife/docker-thoughts/containers/8-express-with-mods/how-to-use.md

   - auto remove container on exit
 - publish
   - expose the _host port_ with the _container_ port (_host:container_)
+  - publish can be better than the docker inline `EXPOSE` because the `-p` can be set on RUN

+## the USER in the dockerfile
+- setting the user to `node`
+  - the node image COMES WITH a "node" user
+  - all following commpands are run by the named user, here the `NODE` user

 ## PROBLEMS with this style of container